OCA/social/mail_optional_autofollow/README.rst

 To use this module, you need to use the autofollow recipients checkbox on mail.compose.message:

-Technically, this field is initialized to true if there is an 'mail_post_autofollow' key in the current context
+Technically, this field is initialized to true if there is a 'mail_post_autofollow' key in the current context

 .. figure:: static/description/autofollow.png